 Another sporty option, the Vapor 2 looks the business and comes in two size options.
 It might not blow you away as a watch to track gym sessions, but it does a decent job and look the part in the process.

 We’ve spent some time getting to know the latest Google-powered smartwatches and, in our opinion, the best one to go for is the Fossil Q Explorist HR.
 It has the right blend of attractive design and useful features.
 While pricier than some we tested, it represents the best overall package.

 If the Explorist HR is a bit beyond your budget, Mobvoi’s TicWatch E2 is a feature-packed alternative available at a very competitive price.

-How we selected the Android Wear OS smartwatches to test
+How we selected the best Android smartwatches to test

 It’s taken a few years, but it finally feels like smartwatches are desirable devices.
 They can now comfortably replace a sports watch, keep your hands off the phone in your pocket and even let you leave your wallet behind.